AMU is committed to combating all forms of discrimination, including racism and anti-Semitism.

 1. Elements of definition

-These definitions are taken from the book "Pour résister...", edited by Alain Chouraqui, preface Simone Veil, Ed. du Cherche Midi / Fondation du Camp des Milles, 2015.
+These definitions are taken from the book "Pour résister...", under the direction of Alain Chouraqui, preface Simone Veil, Ed. du Cherche Midi / Fondation du Camp des Milles, 2015.

 Racism: unfounded beliefs that can lead from prejudice to tragedy

 Racism is the belief in the existence of human "races" and inequality between them.
 These two beliefs run counter to the progress of genetics and the principle of the unity of the human race, which is laid down by the major movements of thought, religious or otherwise.
 Racism stems from a confusion between difference and inequality, between legitimate differences observable between human beings and an unacceptable hierarchy of values and treatment between them.